cjm715/lit/README.md

 ## Setup

-To download repository *associated with this branch*, `git clone https://github.com/cjm715/lit.git --branch sinflow --single-branch`
+To download repository *associated with this branch*, `git clone https://github.com/cjm715/lit.git --branch sinflow --single-branch`.
+Alternatively, you can download the repository by clicking the green button at the top right of this page that says `Clone or download` and then click `Download zip`.
+Lastly, unzip folder locally.

 System Requirements: